wholingfei/spexwavepy/docs/source/example.rst

 Because the curved mirror has no available reference beam, we use the :ref:`self-reference XSS technique <prinXSSSelf>` for the measurement.
 It is easy to obtain the 1D curve of the wavefront curvature.
+This example is extracted from this paper [ZhouJSRpaper]_.
+For the detailed description of the physics and algorithm, please refer to the paper.

 Let's check the raw data image first.

 .. code-block:: Python

+   from spexwavepy.corefun import read_one
    ShowImage = True
    im_sam = read_one(folderName + 'ipp_292770_1.TIF', ShowImage=ShowImage)

 .. image:: _static/curviter_1.png
    :width: 80%

-To obtain the 1D local wavefront curvature curve, we choose a small stripe of around 150 pixels in width, that is around 1mm wide.
+To obtain the 1D wavefront local curvature curve, we choose a small stripe of around 150 pixels in width, that is around 1mm wide.